smiyauchi199/semantic_isomorphic_mesh_generator/Readme.md

 To reproduce the results without training, we provide:

-- Pretrained network weights and the template mesh (`template_smg.obj`) used in the experiments under:
+- Pretrained network weights and the template mesh (`template_smg.ply`) used in the experiments under:
   `examples/bathtubs_dit/`
 - Input files generated using the pretrained network under:
   - `data/Codes`